- Start

 Financial operations

-If the City of Stockholm is to be able to carry out the initiatives and investment projects adopted by the City Council, effective financing operations are required.
+In order for the City of Stockholm to implement the initiatives and investment projects adopted by the City Council, effective financing operations are required.

 All external loan financing and capital investments are managed centrally by the City of Stockholm’s internal bank.
 The City of Stockholm’s financing through borrowing is managed primarily through established bond and certificate programmes.

 The City also has loan agreements with the Nordic Investment Bank, the European Investment Bank and the Council of Europe Development Bank.
-These loan agreements are outside the market programmes and have a total framework of SEK 29.3 billion between them.
+These loan agreements are outside the market programmes and have a total framework of 28,1 billion SEK between them.

-The City of Stockholm’s borrowing takes place primarily through the issuing of municipal bonds and municipal certificates.
+The City of Stockholm’s borrowing primarily takes place through the issuance of municipal bonds and municipal certificates.

 Credit rating and debt